marijnh/Eloquent-JavaScript/03_functions.md

 {{index optimization, "console.log"}}

 Still, there's no need to feel bad when writing functions that are not pure.
 Side effects are often useful.
-There'd be no way to write a pure version of `console.log`, for example, and `console.log` is good to have.
+There's no way to write a pure version of `console.log`, for example, and `console.log` is good to have.
 Some operations are also easier to express in an efficient way when we use side effects.

 ## Summary